-Market technology revenues increased in the first quarter of 2020 compared with the same period in 2019.
-The increase is due to an increase in SaaS surveillance revenues and an increase in software delivery and support projects, partially offset by a decrease in change request revenues and an unfavorable impact from foreign exchange of \$2 million.
+Market technology revenues increased in the third quarter and first nine months of 2020 compared with the same periods in 2019.
+The increase in the third quarter was primarily due to higher SaaS surveillance revenues and a favorable impact from foreign exchange of \$3 million, partially offset by lower software delivery and support revenues and lower change request and advisory revenues.
+The increase for the first nine months was due to higher SaaS surveillance revenues and higher software delivery and support revenues, partially offset by a decrease in change request revenues.